 In single case studies, researchers need to explicate to reviewers and other readers how they ground their stories in observations made.
 Perhaps they need to do this in an even more detailed matter when submitting papers for review than what eventually will end up in the paper, since careful reviewers might call for the extra deep insight (Pratt, 2008; Gibbert & Ruigrok, 2010).

 Single-based case researchers also run the risk of being case-borers.
 Case borers are researchers who think that their case is intrinsically interesting and the rest of the academic community will share their enthusiasm with respect to the details of a particular case.
-As a consequence they are unable to prioritize and versionalize their e communication in order to address issues that concerns or interest the audience they seek to reach.
-We assume that all single case researchers truly immersed in their field research have been in this position at some point.
+As a consequence they are unable to prioritize and versionalize their communication and address issues that concerns or interest the audience they seek to reach.
 The balancing point of communicating the case clearly has to do with relating the case insights to what researchers and practitioners find relevant and topical.
 This often must go beyond simply stating that one’s case present another example of what is talked about in the particular conversation and towards making a case for how the story broadens or changes the ongoing conversation.

 Hence, reporting the case is an issue that require balancing.
 We refer to this balancing as an issue of selectivity.
 While richness and complexity are indeed virtues of single case research these features may also be a burden (Kvale 1997).
 On the one hand, including too much detail and context may obscure the theoretical suggestions.
 On the other hand, too far driven ‘streamlining’ of the case requires that contextual details are taken out of the case and may as a result entail a risk of over-simplifying the case.